 Candidates may pursue additional certification as follows.
-However, please note that the track listed below are for initial certification only and are not part of the degree Program.
+However, please note that the track listed below is for initial certification only and are not part of the degree program.

-Track 1 Master of Science in Childhood Education Grades 1-6 with an additional certification in Students with Disabilities.......45 credits
+Track 1 Master of Science in Childhood Education, Grades 1-6, with an additional certification in Students with Disabilities............45 credits

-Track 1: Master of Science in Childhood Education Grades 1-6 with an additional certification in Students with Disabilities
+Track 1: Master of Science in Childhood Education, Grades 1-6, with an additional certification in Students with Disabilities.

-The Master of Science in Childhood Education, Grades 1-6, leading to initial certification in Childhood Education and an additional certification in Teaching Students with Disabilities requires completion of the twelve courses listed above and the following
+The Master of Science in Childhood Education, Grades 1-6, leading to initial certification in Childhood Education and an additional certification in Teaching Students with Disabilities requires completion of the 12 courses listed above and the following three additional courses: